SheepTester/web-server/docs/assassin-docs.md

 ```

 The `code` is the target's kill code.
 Not case sensitive, and all whitespace is removed.

+However, if `self` is true, then you don't need to give anything but auth, and it'll mark yourself as dead.
+This can be used if you're honest and know that your assassin has found you (see [#1](https://github.com/Orbiit/elimination/issues/1)).

 When a player is killed, the assassin's code is NOT regenerated.